ungtb10d/kali-vm/README.md

 ### Additional configuration

+You can choose the desktop environment with the `-D` option.

-You can install additional packages with the `-p` option.
-Either use the option several times (eg. `-p pkg1 -p pkg2 ...`), or give a comma/space separated value (eg. `-p "pkg1,pkg2, pkg3 pkg4"`), or a mix of both.
+You can install additional packages with the `-P` option.
+Either use the option several times (eg. `-P pkg1 -P pkg2 ...`), or give a comma/space separated value (eg. `-P "pkg1,pkg2, pkg3 pkg4"`), or a mix of both.

 To set the `locale`, use the option `-L`.
 Pick a value in the 1st column of `/usr/share/i18n/SUPPORTED`, or check what's configured on your system with